b1ue64/Mobile-Privacy-Tips/README.md

  3. Tor Browser for Android only
  -------------------
  * What about Rooted Android phone?<br/>
- Well it's 50/50 just don't do dumb stuff and you will be good
+ Well it's a 50/50 just don't do dumb stuff and you will be good.
   ------------------
 * Saving Battery<br/>
  Power off your phone not sleep when you are not using it<br/>
- and close/uninstall apps you don't use or not using
+ and close/uninstall apps you don't use or not using.
  ------------------
-* And last can I still use it as my daily Browser<br/>
+* And last can I still use it as my daily Browser?<br/>
- Why ask me that you can but in the guide of getting setup you might want to not add some settings
+ Why ask me that you can but in the guide of getting setup you might want to not add some settings.
  ------------------
 </details>